 I’ve been taking note of how things have changed for us almost overnight and writing blog posts in my head.
 Unfortunately, my head is not a very effective filing cabinet and I forget said blog posts :(

-Nonetheless, I plan to chronicle our newfound status as the poor people on the block so stay tuned (and load many pages!) because I need that $5 a month ad revenue check more than ever.
+Nonetheless, I’m considering chronicling our newfound status as the poor people on the block so stay tuned (and load many pages!) because I need that $5 a month ad revenue check more than ever.

 And that last part was sarcasm.
 Sort of.